-Oreka TR (Total Recording) captures 100% of customer calls and retains them for later recall and replay when/if necessary.
-This robust and infinitely scalable recorder is ideal for settling disputes, maintaining compliance, and verifying orders.
+Oreka TR (Total Call Recording) captures 100% of customer calls and retains them for later recall and replay when/if necessary.
+This robust and infinitely scalable total call recording solution is ideal for settling disputes, maintaining compliance, and verifying orders.
 Based on an open source core, Oreka TR features a REST API and is interoperable with virtually any other system.
 The system costs about half the price of competing solutions and offers centralized management, remote site recording, auto-tagging of pre-selected keywords/phrases, is operating system agnostic (Linux or Windows), runs on commercial off-the-shelf hardware (COTS), HTML-based GUI and exports to standard file formats.

 Oreka CR (Cloud Recording) is a cloud-based, OrecX-hosted recording solution, which is implemented literally within minutes via simple IP Address provisioning.

 Oreka CR supports IETF Standard SIPREC and provides all of the functionality of our primary recording solution, Oreka TR, without the need for installation, an onsite server or ongoing maintenance.